Tejasvigupta/Interactive-graphics-for-ChemoSpec-GSOC2021/README.md

 [https://github.com/bryanhanson/ChemoSpecUtils/pull/14/commits](https://github.com/bryanhanson/ChemoSpecUtils/pull/14/commits)<br>

 # My Overall Experience
 Participating in GSOC has been an <b>amazing</b> journey.
 I worked on different plotting functions, used differnt R packages and gained a lot of experience by working under my mentor.
 There were a lot times when I was lost and even behind the deadline but I was able to figure out the things and complete my work in the end.
 My mentor, Bryan, helped me throughout the journey and it would have been impossible to finish all this without him.
-He was always there to help me out, even in the smallest issues.
-I am really honoured to work under him.

 ## My whole coding journey can be summarised as:
 1. Understand the previously written code.
 2. Write the new code.
 3. Test the code.
 4. Try to come up with optimal solution to minimise the time and space complexity.
-5. If some code is getting reapeated, create a helper function to remove the excess code.
+5. If some code is getting repeated, create a helper function to remove the excess code.
-6. Finally document the code.
+6. Finally write documentation of the code.
 7. Repeat.

 I hope that the new graphics modes raise the bar of `ChemoSpec` package and benefit the community who uses this package.